-After passing the comprehensive exam, and before completing a dissertation, a qualified PhD student may apply for and obtain a Master of Philosophy (MPhil) degree.
+After passing the comprehensive exam, and before completing a dissertation, a qualified PhD student may apply for and obtain a Master of Philosophy (M.Phil.) degree.
 To qualify the student must have exhibited suitable research, maintained a 3.0 grade point average, and passed the comprehensive exam.
-The MPhil degree is essentially a milestone on the way to the PhD in Biblical Studies.
-The MPhil is not a free-standing degree program within the Kearley Graduate School of Theology.
-A doctoral student who withdraws after receiving the MPhil degree is ineligible to reapply for the PhD program at KGST.
-Students who apply ThM credit to their PhD program are not eligible to receive the MPhil.
-For more information, see above on the "PhD Credit Policy" under the Master of Theology program.
+The M.Phil. degree is essentially a milestone on the way to the PhD in Biblical Studies.
+The M.Phil. is not a free-standing degree program within the Kearley Graduate School of Theology.
+A doctoral student who withdraws after receiving the M.Phil. degree is ineligible to reapply for the PhD program at KGST.